vaioco/vaioco.github.io/_posts/Java/2016-04-16-phosphor-data-flow-tainting.markdown

 # USING MULTITAINT

-I'm going to show the results of intrumented JRE with multiTaint enabled.
+I'm going to show the results of JRE instrumented with multiTaint enabled.

 phosphortests: